 The Food Court will provide all sort of traditional foods, American as well as other regions’, to its esteemed customers.
-Just like other restaurants that serve breakfast we will also present both options of dine in and takeaway to our customers.
+Just like other bed and breakfast business plan we will also present both options of dine in and takeaway to our customers.
 Each one of our offering will be prepared by maintaining strict health and quality measures.

 We will offer the traditional American breakfast comprising of beans, bacons, sausages, eggs, toasts with butter, marmalade, or jelly along with tea, coffee or drinks.
 We will also offer traditional food packages of five other countries:

 - Chinese breakfast comprising of rice in vegetable soup, dumplings, fried sponge cake, porridge and steamed creamy custard bun

 - French breakfast comprising of tea, juice, coffee, hot chocolate, with bread, butter and pastries